-If you're a late model Mustang or F-150 owner, you may very well know that Next Gen Drivetrain has been vehemently engaged with the 10R80 transmission, building them for a diverse spectrum of applications.
+If you're a late model Mustang or Ford full-size truck/SUV owner, you may very well know that Next Gen Drivetrain has been vehemently engaged with the 10R80 transmission, building them for a diverse spectrum of applications.
 All to often, we are approached with question after question about this highly complicated transmission; ranging from what fails to why and how.
 Fortunately, we've fulfilled this demand with an installment in our popular Drivetrain 101 series.

-It should be noted that this transmission is the fraternal twin to the General Motors (GM) 10L80-E and 10L90-E transmission, fitted to the corresponding years of General Motors passenger vehicles. diesel.
+It should be noted that this transmission is the fraternal twin to the General Motors (GM) 10L80-E and 10L90-E transmission, fitted to the corresponding years of General Motors passenger vehicles.
 This product was engineered as a joint venture between Ford and GM.
 They are slightly different, in that GM owns multiple intellectual property items that they've implemented to their version of this transmission, as did Ford.
 Because of this, they are not identical.

 Our goal is to educate, inform and support the Ford 10-Speed market with high quality data and facts about their transmission.
 As transmissions and vehicles in general become ever more complicated, it's important to educate yourself on how these mechanisms operate.
 If you want to become an expert on the 10R80 transmission, this Drivetrain 101 is for you!